 Sanders passed away unexpectedly on February 2, 2010 from canine cancer.
 Joey mourned for months, looking for his big brother in every room and outside every day.
 He was despondent.
 Rufus was lost without his ‘guide dog’ and both of their behaviors actually deteriorated.
 It wasn’t until about 6 months after Sanders passing that they began to rely on each other and today they are buds, pals, partners and protectors of each other.
 The torch may have been passed, but it would never have been if it wasn’t for Sanders.
 Rest in peace, my boy, my big pup, my partner; we’ll be together again some day, just like old times.
 To see my memorial to Sanders, please visit my Facebook page.

-In September 2013, we welcomed a new addition to our home: Jessie (far left).
-I adopted her from the Best Friends Animal Society after she was found living with her two puppies underneath a chicken coop in Fredonia, AZ.
+In September 2013, we welcomed a new addition to our home: Jessie.
+I adopted her from the Best Friends Animal Society after she was found living with her two puppies underneath a chicken coop outside Fredonia, AZ.
 Jessie is absolutely amazing, nature's miracle of good genetics.
 She has no fears, no issues and is completely loving of everything and everyone.
 She and Joey are now constant companions which gives Rufus' old bones a break:) She has been the perfect complement to Joey (center) and Rufus (right) and as a team, they allow me to better educate people about all things dog as well as assist me when I'm working with dogs who have any kind of behavioral issues.
 Jessie is also my service dog.

 My big buddy Rufus passed away on March 15, 2016 of congestive heart failure.
 Rufus was the single greatest teacher dog I've ever had the honor and privilege to be with.
 He always moved forward, he overcame so much and Joey even taught him to play.
 Rufus bit Jessie twice within 48 hours of bringing her into our home but they became fast friends.
 He was living, breathing proof that while he had his fears, he still found a way to enjoy life.
-Behavioral medication along with behavior modification protocols meant that within 18 months in our home, he was enjoying meeting people, loved going on group dog walks, found peace and joy anytime he was in the water and loved to sleep on the couch with his head in my wife's lap.
+Behavioral medication along with behavior modification protocols meant that within 18 months in our home, he was enjoying meeting people, loved going on group dog walks, found peace and joy anytime he was in the water and loved to sleep on the couch with his head in my wife's or niece's lap.

 So for now, it's the Joey and Jessie show.
 She's the very tolerant but loving big sister and he's the pain in the butt little brother but they always want to be together and they are a comedy act like no other.